The music of Italy, pop, rock, classical, jazz

 Finally, of course, there's jazz.
 Italian jazz orchestras attracted large audiences during the 1930s even though dictator Benito Mussolini had banned many forms of American culture.
 In fact, Mussolini's youngest son Romano became a jazz musician.
 After World War II, jazz clubs opened throughout the country, and artists like pianist Giorgio Gaslini and guitarist Franco Cerri put out recordings that sold very well.
 This musical style thrives in Italy to this day.

 There are many places where Italian music can be purchased in the form of CD or MP3 to download.
-Please refer to our links on the upper left column to buy Italian music in USA or directly from Italy.
+Please refer to our links on the side to buy Italian music in USA or directly from Italy.